PgBouncer

 The connection to PostgreSQL is maintained until the transaction completes.
 When the transaction completes, the pooler returns the connection to the pool.
 This connection can later be reused by the same client for other connections or by another client.

-The total number of client connections to PgBouncer can be as high as 10,000, but the number of active transactions determines the size of the pool.
+The total number of client connections to PgBouncer can be up to 10,000, but the number of active transactions determines the pool size.
 For example, if the pool size is 30, there will be 30 active transactions.

 The number of connections between the connection pooler and each PostgreSQL database on each cluster node is also determined by the size of the pool.

 A client can simultaneously execute multiple transactions on different connections.
-In this case, each connection between the connection pooler and the PostgreSQL server can execute transactions of different clients during its lifecycle.
+Each connection between the connection pooler and PostgreSQL server can execute transactions of different clients during its lifecycle.

 Transaction mode reduces the load on DBMS resources if there are a large number of low-load client connections.

-Transaction mode breaks some PostgreSQL mechanisms.
-Select a different mode if customers use these options.
-Some connection flags may be distributed among different clients — this can lead to unpredictable behavior and incorrect results.
+Transaction mode disrupts some PostgreSQL mechanisms.
+Choose a different mode if clients use these options.
+Some connection flags may be distributed among different clients — this may lead to unpredictable behavior and incorrect results.

 Read more about incompatible options in the PgBouncer documentation.